buildpacks-community/kpack/GOVERNANCE.md

 ## Maintainers

 kpack Maintainers have write access to the [kpack GitHub repository](https://github.com/pivotal/kpack).
-They can merge their own patches or patches from others.
+They can merge their own patches (with review from others), or patches from others.
 The current maintainers can be found in [MAINTAINERS.md](./MAINTAINERS.md).
 Maintainers collectively manage the project's resources and contributors.